janobourian/aws/docs/solution_architect/networking-vpc.md

     * Physical Ethernet connection associated with a single customer
     * Speeds from 1 Gbps to 100 Gbps
 * Hosted Connection:
-    * Connetion requests are made via AWS Connext PArtners
+    * Connetion requests are made via AWS Connext Partners
     * Speeds from 50 Mbps to 10 Gbps

 ### Encryption